Program Targets: (1) Anxious (2) Avoidant

-Description: Repeated exposure to the item or circumstance that causes fear for the purpose of reducing the avoidance.
+Description: This intervention focuses on repeated exposure to the item or circumstance that causes fear for the purpose of reducing the client’s avoidance.
 In vivo exposure uses real-life situations for the exposure exercises.
-Group or individual sessions, provided on a daily or weekly basis, in a clinic or school.
-Treatment duration is 1 day to 12 weeks.
+The intervention is generally provided on a weekly basis, in a clinic or school.
+Sessions can be individual or group and the treatment duration ranges from one day to twelve weeks.

-Materials & Assistance: Manual is available, Edna B. Foa, Ph.D., Director, Center for the Treatment and Study of Anxiety, Department of Psychiatry, University of Pennsylvania, 3535 Market Street, Suite 600 North, Philadelphia , PA 19104,
+Materials & Training: Edna B. Foa, Ph.D., Director, Center for the Treatment and Study of Anxiety, Department of Psychiatry, University of Pennsylvania

 Systematic Desensitization, Imaginal Desensitization, In Vivo Desensitization

-Description: Reducing anxiety of a particular stimuli by introducing the stimuli a little at a time and paring it with a relaxation technique.
-Imaginal is the standard absent another particular component.
+Description: The goal of systemic desensitizaon, imaginal desensitization and in vivo desensitization is to reduce the anxiety surrounding a particular stimuli.
+This intervention introduces the stimuli a little at a time and pares it with a relaxation technique.
+Imaginal is the standard, absent another component.
 In vivo exposes the child to gradual real-life fear producing stimuli and combines that with relaxation techniques.

 Population: Early childhood and childhood, ages 3-10 years old.